Adhalianna/wit/docs/paper/paper.typ

     Git for version control the project chooses to aim for a tight integration with the Git version control system and to focus on an audience which is most likely to use it.
-The described software introduces unique challenges which are elaborated upon in the paper.
-Additionally, the paper describes the implementation and the development of which led to discovering the challenges.
+The described software introduces unique challenges which are elaborated upon in the document.
+Additionally, the thesis describes the implementation and the development of which led to discovering the challenges.

     = Streszczenie